maromcik/edumdns/edumdns/README.md

 #### How It Works

-1. **Request Creation**: Administrators create transmit requests through the web interface, specifying:
+1. **Request Creation**: Users create transmit requests through the web interface, specifying:
    - Target device (identified by probe, MAC address, and IP)
    - Target IP/subnet where packets should be transmitted
    - Duration for the transmission